 A section of the line achieved fame as the location for the railway scene in the film Those Magnificent Men in their Flying Machines, filmed in May 1964.
 Seven months later, on 28 December 1964, the freight service which had clung on between Bedford and Shefford was finally withdrawn, leaving only Air Ministry traffic between Bedford and sidings at Cardington.
 In 1969 this last use ceased and the line closed completely.

-Surprisingly, there is now talk of the line’s possible reopening!
-The Chancellor of the Exchequer’s recent Autumn Statement singled out the so-called East-West rail link for government support.
-Until the late 1960s it was possible to travel directly from Oxford to Cambridge by rail, via Bletchley, Bedford and Sandy.
-The line between Oxford and Bedford still exists, some of it ‘mothballed’, but all intact.
+There has been talk of the line’s possible reopening, as part of the East-West Rail Project Until the late 1960s it was possible to travel directly from Oxford to Cambridge by rail, via Bletchley, Bedford and Sandy.
+The line between Oxford and Bedford still exists, parts still in use, some of it ‘mothballed’, and some with rails removed but trackbed intact.
 However, the line from Bedford via Sandy to Cambridge would be very expensive to reinstate.
-One alternative, seriously being considered, is for East-West rail link trains to use a restored Bedford to Hitchin line, then via Royston to Cambridge.
+One alternative, being considered, is for East-West Rail trains to use a restored Bedford to Hitchin line, then via Royston to Cambridge.
 Don’t hold your breath, though!